raspi0124/Japanese-font-for-Tiny-mce/readme.txt

 Version 4.26: Reverted previous change of making Gutenbeg Option default as it caused fatal damage to certain websites.
 Version 4.27: Improved url generation method for dismissing notices & Fixed: Advanced warning not being dissmissable.
 Version 4.28: Fixed Bug: Notices not being dissmissable when wordpress is installed in subdirectory.
 (Thanks to @tw_toto for reporting this bug)
+Version 4.29: Executed a major overhaul (Part 1 of 2) to improve the developer experience.
+ToDo: Execute overhaul for Block Editor Part.